Terminology of homosexuality: Recent academic terms

-Not all terms have been used to describe same-sex sexuality are synonyms for the modern term homosexuality.
+Not all terms have been used to describe same-gender sexuality are synonyms for the modern term homosexuality.
 Anna Rüling, one of the first women to publicly defend gay rights, considered gay people a third gender, different from both men and women.
 Terms such as gynephilia and androphilia have tried to simplify the language of sexual orientation by making no claim about the individual's own gender identity.
 However, they are not commonly used.

 Side

 Side describes someone who does not practice anal sex and therefore does not define himself as top, bottom or versatile.

 This term is sometimes used in American literature to present an alternative to the binary classification which notes the preferred sexual position, such as top or bottom; the term side indicates one's affinity for neither of this binary classification.